sophiamyang/sophiamyang.github.io/_sources/DS/basics/slides_github_pages.md

 jupyter nbconvert github_page_example.ipynb --no-input --no-prompt --to slides --stdout > index.html
 ```

-If you would like to hide code for certain cells, we can add a tag for those code cells via View - Cell Toolbar - Tags.
+If you would like to hide code for certain cells, we can add a tag for those code cells via View→Cell Toolbar→Tags.
 Here I use the tag "remove_input".
 ```
 jupyter nbconvert github_page_example.ipynb --TagRemovePreprocessor.remove_input_tags "remove_input" --to slides --stdout > index.html
 ```

 ## Host html file on Github
-To publish an html file on Github Pages, we need to push to gh-pages branch.
+To publish an html file on Github Pages, we need to push to `gh-pages` branch.

 Create new git repo locally with gh-pages branch:
 ```